sequentech/documentation/docs/general/reference/election-creation-json.md

 - **Default:** `false`
 - **Example:** `true`

 If set to true, allows the voter to request the authentication code to be resent.
-This makes sense only for authentication methods that use authentication codes such as `email`, `email-otp`, `sms` or `sms-otp`, but not for others such as `email-and-password`, `user-and-password` or `openid-connect`.
+Usually, this makes sense only for authentication methods that use authentication codes such as `email`, `email-otp`, `sms` or `sms-otp`, but not for others such as `email-and-password`, `user-and-password` or `openid-connect`.
+However, it makes sense to enable it if you are using an [extra_field](#census-extra_fields) of `otp-code` type in combination with any authentication method.

 ### Census Config: `msg`